Penal Code 284 covers the charge of marrying the husband or wife of another.

 Individuals in the state of California are not allowed to marry someone if they are already married.
 This is prosecuted as bigamy.
 However, there is a similar charge to bigamy, prosecuted under Penal Code 284, and that is the charge of marrying the husband or wife of another.
-This is the charge the unmarried person would face for marrying an already married person.

-PC 284 is a felony charge.
+PC 284 is the charge the unmarried person would face for marrying an already married person, and it is a felony.
 This means that individuals convicted of this charge may face prison time and heavy fines.
-Contact the Simmrin Law Group for additional answers to these and other legal questions today at (310) 997-4688.
+Contact the Simmrin Law Group for additional answers to these and other legal questions today.

-Marrying the Husband or Wife of Another in California
+California Marrying the Husband or Wife of Another Lawyer Near Me (310) 896-2723

 Exceptions to PC 284

 There are some exceptions to PC 284.
 For example, you can marry someone who was previously married if their marriage has legally ended.
-If a person’s marriage ends in divorce, or if the court annuls or dissolves their marriage, then the individual is free to marry again.
+If a person’s marriage ends in divorce, or if the court annuls or dissolves their marriage, the individual is free to marry again.
 You can, however, marry someone if:

 - Their spouse was absent for five consecutive years, and